 One of the most important things you can do before a bush fire is decide what you will do if one should start.
 If your household plan is to STAY, you must be able to answer the following questions in detail to ensure you and your family are prepared as possible.

 NSPs - Places of Last Resort

-Neighbourhood Safer Places (NSP) - are a Place of Last Resort for people during a bush fire.
-They are a last resort if all other options in your Bush Fire Survival Plan cannot be implemented.
+A Neighbourhood Safer Place is a place of last resort during a bush fire emergency.
+They are to be used when all other options in your Bush Fire Survival Plan cannot be put into action safely.

 Total Fire Bans